Tesla Porter’s Five Forces Analysis

 Porter’s Five Forces analytical framework developed by Michael Porter (1979) represents five individual forces that shape an overall extent of competition in the industry.
 Tesla Porter’s Five Forces Analysis below contains the application of these factors to analyse the competitive environment for the alternative fuel vehicles manufacturer.

-The threat of new entrants into alternative fuel vehicles manufacturing industry is moderate.
+1. Compromise between performance and cost of electric vehicles.
 One of the major challenges for electric vehicles is the bargain or compromise between their performance and cost.
 On one hand, almost all major automakers such as General Motors, Ford, Toyota, BMW and others have built electric cars that are not very expensive, but performance of these cars are compromised.
 Specifically, electric cars were known for being slower compared to traditional cars and their batteries did not last for long.

-Bargaining power of buyers in electric vehicles industry is significant.
+1. Absence of switching costs to competitors.
 There are no costs for customers to switch from Tesla’s Model 3 to another electric vehicle such as Jaguar’s I-Pace, Porsche’s Mission E-Cross, or Audi’s E-Tron Quattro.
 The absence of switching costs increases buyer bargaining power to a considerable extent.

 Tesla Inc. Report contains a full analysis of Tesla Porter’s Five Forces Analysis.
 The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Tesla.
 Moreover, the report contains analyses of Tesla leadership, business strategy, organizational structure and organizational culture.
 The report also comprises discussions of Tesla marketing strategy, ecosystem and addresses issues of corporate social responsibility.